Trump says China has agreed to cut tariffs on U.S.-made autos

 A day after he and Chinese President Xi Jinping called a 90-day cease-fire in their trade war to allow time for negotiations, Trump said on Twitter: “China has agreed to reduce and remove tariffs on cars coming into China from the U.S. Currently the tariff is 40%.”

+While China had lowered its general tariff rate for imported cars to 15 percent from 25 percent this year, it had slapped on a 25 percent punitive tariff on American-made vehicles, bringing the rate back up to 40 percent.
+The United States currently is charging tariffs of 27.5 percent on Chinese vehicles.

+On Wednesday, U.S. Trade Representative Robert Lighthizer said Trump had directed him to examine all available tools to raise U.S. tariffs on Chinese vehicles to the level that China is charging.

-Reporting by David Lawder; Editing by Muralikumar Anantharaman
+Reporting by David Lawder; Additional reporting by David Shepardson; Editing by Muralikumar Anantharaman and Christopher Cushing